stellar/stellar-core/docs/testnet.md

 This will start a new ledger on each server and cause them to move ahead with SCP.
 They will still wait to hear from a quorum of nodes before closing a ledger.

-# Bringing a test network backup
+# Bringing a test network back up
-If you need to bring this netowrk down and restart it.
-Do:
+If you need to restart the network after bringing it down.
+Do the following on all the nodes:
 ```sh
 $ stellard --forcescp
 $ stellard
 ```

 This will start from the last saved state of each server.
-It is important that a quorum of them all stopped while on the same ledger.
+It is important that a quorum of them all have the same laste ledger as their saved state before they are restarted.